estevesjh/Xpipe/README.md

 * [Astropy](https://www.astropy.org) - It's used to manage the fits tables
 * [ConfigParser]

+To install the depedencies, take a look at (https://cxc.harvard.edu/ciao/scripting/#install)

 ### Setup the code

 The script is config file base.
 In order to run the code, setup the `./Xpipe_Config.ini` file.